easytarget/serialOM/README.md

   * You can specify a 'raw' log file handle at init; this is handy when debugging but will fill very rapidly and should never be used 'in production'!
   * Published under the CC0 (Creative Commons Zero) Licence; use however you want!
 Dont blame me if it all goes wrong..

-# printPy.py:
+# printPy.py for CPython:
+*For microPython see the equivalent 'printMPy.py' in the (printMPy)[printMPy] folder and it's (README)[printMPy/README.md]*

 *serialOM* comes with a full implementation of a datalogging script in the `printPy` folder.
 This uses the features above to implement a robust data gathering loop.
 This, in turn, calls an output class to process the data being gathered.

 In the demo this is a `text` implementation of the class which logs to the console, and optionally to a log file with timestamps.